Aaronaught/knockout.conductor/readme.md

 If you don't like the convention KO.Conductor uses for resolving view names, change it!

-The function is `ko.conductor.findView`, which takes one parameter, `viewModel`.
+The function is `ko.conductor.findView`, which takes one parameter, `viewModel`, and returns the view name.
 Simply replace it with another function to change the behaviour.

 You can use the utility function `ko.conductor.name(viewModel)` to get the view model's name, if it has one.